 Ames, S. G., Davis, B. S., Marin, J. R., Fink, E. L., Olson, L. M., Gausche-Hill, M., & Kahn, J. M. (2019).
 Emergency department pediatric readiness and mortality in critically ill children.
 Pediatrics, 144(3), e20190568.

 If you're an interested emergency department, you can apply for COPPER recognition and have access to expert pediatric resources to help support pediatric focused education, quality improvement, policy development, and best practices at your home institution.
 After we complete the pilot phase in 2021, all EDs will be able to apply for recognition, simply follow these steps:

 If your hospital is interested in obtaining COPPER recognition, we recommend using the COPPER checklist to perform an initial self assessment.
 Use the results of the self assessment to help you decide the level of recognition you want to apply for and to identify the gaps that you will need to address to meet the criteria for that level of recognition.

 Use the resources available from the COPPER program and the national EMS for Children pediatric readiness toolkit to help your hospital address the gaps identified in step 1.
 If you have questions or would like assistance addressing gaps, please feel free to contact the EMS for Children Colorado program manager using the information provided at the bottom of this page.

 A representative of the COPPER program will contact you to schedule a consultative visit.

 COPPER team members will conduct an in-person or virtual consultative visit to review various aspects of your ED’s pediatric readiness.

-COPPER site reviewers will follow up with your ED to award COPPER recognition or to provide a recommended plan of correction.
+COPPER team members will follow up with your ED to award COPPER recognition or to provide recommendations for improvement.